barchart/events-client-js/README_SDK.md

 #### Check Export Status

-After a job has been started, using the [startReport](#start-new-export) function, it will run for up to fifteen minutes.
+After a job has been started (see the [startReport](#start-new-export) function), it will run for up to fifteen minutes.
 During that time, you can check the status of the job, as follows:

 ~~~~
 const EventJobStatus = require('@barchart/events-api-common/lib/data/EventJobStatus');